B1.4 Estimate the number of objects in collections of up to 50, and verify their estimates by counting.

 The objects can be placed in a small clear plastic bag, a cut-out box attached to the wall, etc.

-When the collection reaches 11, 21, and in some cases 31 objects, add another bag or box to expose students to groupings of 10.
-The important thing is that students can see the objects.
+When the collection reaches 11, 21, and in some cases 31 objects, add another bag or box to make a group of 10.
+It is important that students can see the objects.

-Note: When a ten is formed, put the 10 objects in an opaque bag or closed box.
-Students know that there are 10 objects in the bag or box and are less likely to start counting again.
+Note: When students know that there are 10 objects in the bag or box, they are less likely to start counting again.

 Display small cards on top of the bags or boxes to indicate the symbolic representation of the number.
 Explain to students what the numbers mean when you display them; for example, for 27, you would display a "2", which represents 2 groups of 10 objects, which makes 20, and a "7", which represents the extra objects in the other bag.
 So you can have them say, "2 groups of 10 and 7 more is 27".